 Consider what either of these options mean for our legal system.
 Is it moral to persecute someone whose actions only had one outcome, just based on their background?
 You can understand why it’s such a contested question and why film is often used as a tool to unpack both these debates and why we are still having them.

 Science fiction films do an excellent job of imagining what could happen if we side too far with nature or nurture.
 There are several films where people are punished for crimes that they have not committed, but eventually will, based on special calculations.
 These films are deeply troubling and important, and perhaps my favourite example is Dark City.
-Rather than asking whether we are driven by nature or nurture, Dark City poses the question; is our capacity for individualism adaptable?
+Rather than asking whether we are driven by nature or nurture, Dark City poses the question: is our capacity for individualism adaptable?
 In other words, can a person adapt beyond the confines of nature or nurture, and can they be more than that simplistic binary?

 “I love you, John.
 You can’t fake something like that.”

 Dark City is an entrancing and alarming film about memory, light, and individuality.
-Much like the Matrix, it plays with our suspicion that something about reality is amiss, which I will admit, slips into highly problematic conspiracy theories.
-While doing research for this post, I came across a bizarre comment section where accounts were remarkably busy debating the existence of lizard people.
+Much like the Matrix (1999), it plays with our suspicion that something about reality is amiss, which I will admit, slips into highly problematic conspiracy theories.
+While doing research for this post, I came across a bizarre comment section where accounts were busy debating the existence of lizard people.
 So, some caution is certainly needed when discussing films like this.

 In case the lizard people insanity has you worried, I would argue that this film isn’t as direct a criticism as the Matrix or other ‘reality is fake’ films.
 Dark City is more of a philosophical situation which is meant to affirm and examine what makes us human, not what makes reality.
-The film (spoiler) takes place in a slightly wrong, outdated, and constantly dark city which is later revealed to be an alien planet.
+The film (spoilers) takes place in a slightly wrong, outdated, and constantly dark city which is later revealed to be an alien planet.
 Because of this location, I don’t think we can really speculate on the ‘reality is a simulation’ issue in the film.
 Dark City is more concerned with its subjects, not their environment, which is constantly changing.
-I should also note, heavy spoilers ahead!
+I should also note, heavy spoilers ahead.

 “We fashion this city on stolen memories: different eras, different pasts all rolled into one.”

-The film centers on John Murdoch after he wakes up in a hotel bathtub and later finds a dead woman in his room.
+The film centers on John Murdoch after he wakes up in a hotel bathtub and finds a dead woman in his room.
 He cannot remember who he is, why he is in a hotel, or what happened to this woman, and so he flees the scene.
 As he begins to regain some fragmented memories, he continues to run from the police and a group of strange and menacing pale figures.
-Along with his wife Emma and Inspect Frank Bumstead, John discovers that something truly bizarre is happening to this world.
+Along with his wife Emma and Inspector Frank Bumstead, John discovers that something truly bizarre is happening to this world.
 Every night, a crowd of these strange figures congregate and changes the city, reaping buildings from the ground and moving people to new homes, new families, and new lives.
-Once this new city is built, they insert new memories into citizens.
+Once this updated city is built, they insert new memories into citizens.
 It’s eventually revealed that these strangers are a group of aliens who have abducted humans to test if we have a soul.
-The aliens are on the brick of extinction and they need to learn what makes us human, specifically, if we have one narrative (a soul) which governs our behaviour regardless of our background and memory.
+The aliens are on the brick of extinction, and they need to learn what makes us human, specifically, if we have one narrative (a soul) which governs our behaviour regardless of our background and memory.

 These memory switches are often quite drastic, as we see a poor couple move from poverty to extreme wealth in a single night.
 We watch as they change their posture and demeaner just from these new memories.
 Examples like this suggest that people are dictated by their memories, as it initially seems like this once poor couple has transformed into totally different people.
 However, the film eventually suggests that people aren’t transforming into brand new beings, they are adapting.
 They are still the same person, regardless of their environment and memories, and they still have the same morals and thought processing.
 John is proof of this, as he refuses certain memories even though he cannot remember who he is.
 He knows enough about himself to know what he would or wouldn’t do, even though he questions this occasionally.
 Although John’s insertion goes wrong, as he wakes up in the middle of it, he still has some of the inserted memories.
 He can remember murder and violence, but he cannot bring himself to kill anyone.